MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 Compatibility with ice-thermodynamics package :filelink:`pkg/thsice`
 --------------------------------------------------------------------

-By default :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`semtner:76`.
 The zero-layer thermodynamic model assumes that ice does not store heat and, therefore, tends to exaggerate the seasonal variability in ice thickness.
 This exaggeration can be significantly reduced by using Winton's (Winton 2000 :cite:`winton:00`) three-layer thermodynamic model that permits